AIREDALE SPRINGS LIMITED

 1.6 “Price” means except where otherwise specified the price for the Goods including carriage, packing and insurance but excluding VAT.

-1.7 “Seller” means Airedale Springs Limited of Ebor Works, Haworth, Keighley, West Yorkshire.
+1.7 “Seller” means Airedale Springs Limited of The Spring Works, Bridgehouse Lane, Haworth, Keighley, West Yorkshire, UK, BD22 8PA.

 2. Conditions Applicable